Skip to main content

 How to log from a Workflow to Temporal .NET SDK

-The SDK core uses WARN for its default logging level.
+The Temporal SDK core normally uses WARN as its default logging level.

 Logging uses the .NET standard logging APIs.
 The LoggerFactory can be set in the client.
 The following example shows logging on the console and sets the level to Information.